 In the journal of the Rev. John Wesley, there is an account given of an apparition, which, in many respects, bears great similarity to the foregoing, and must be accounted for on similar principles.
-It was related by the gentlewoman herself, and is as follows :-- he went to Dublin, thence to his father's, and thence to England, where, his father having bought him a cornetcy of horse, he purchased many ornaments for the wedding, and, returning to Ireland, let us know that he would be at our house in Charleville in a few days.
-On this, the family was busied to prepare for his reception and the ensuing marriage; when one night, my sister Mary and I being asleep in our bed, I was awakened by the sudden opening of the side-curtain, and, starting up, saw Mr. Mercier standing by the bedside.
-He was wrapped up in a loose sheet, and had a napkin folded like a nightcap on his head.
+It was related by the gentlewoman herself, and is as follows:-

+"About thirty years ago, I was addressed, by way of marriage, by Mr. Richard Mercier, then a volunteer in the army.
+The young gentleman was quartered at that time in Charleville, where my father lived, who approved of his addresses and directed me to look upon him as my future husband.
+When the regiment left the town, he promised to return in two months and marry me.
+From Charleville he went to Dublin, thence to his father's, and thence to England, where, his father having bought him a cornetcy of horse, he purchased many ornaments for the wedding, and, returning to Ireland, let us know that he would be at our house in Charleville in a few days. this, the family was busied to prepare for his reception and the ensuing marriage; when one night, my sister Mary and I being asleep in our bed, I was awakened by the sudden opening of the side-curtain, and, starting up, saw Mr. Mercier standing by the bedside. wrapped up in a loose sheet, and had a napkin folded like a nightcap on his head.
 He looked at me very earnestly, and lifting up the napkin, which much shaded his face, showed me the left side of his head, all bloody and covered with his brains; the room, meantime, was quite light.
 My terror was excessive, which was increased by his stooping over the bed and embracing me in his arms.
 My cries alarmed the whole family, who came crowding into the room.
 Upon their entrance he gently withdrew his arms and ascended, as it were, through the ceiling.
 I continued for some time in strong fits.
 When I could speak, I told them what I had seen.
-One of them, a day or two after. going to the postmaster for letters, found him reading the newspapers. in which was an account that Cornet Mercier, going into Christ-church belfry, in Dublin, just after the bells had been ringing, and standing under the bells, one of them, which was turned bottom upward, suddenly turned again, struck one side of his head, and killed him on the spot.
+One of them, a day or two after, going to the postmaster for letters, found him reading the newspapers, in which was an account that Cornèt Mercier, going into Christ-church belfry, in Dublin, just after the bells had been ringing, and standing under the bells, one of them, which was turned bottom upward, sud-denly turned again, struck one side of his head, and killed him on the spot.
 On further inquiry, we found he was struck on the left side of his head."